 Is now a good time to become an ADI?

-In 2017?
+In 2018?
 Yes.
-We’ve just emerged from a recession and the Register has been thinned out again due to people going out of business as a result of that.
+We’ve recently emerged from a recession and the Register has been thinned out due to people going out of business as a result of that.
 As I said earlier, there are more pupils than there are instructors who can take them on.
 But make sure you read what I said about how hard it is to get work – just because there is work available doesn’t mean that you will be able to get it.

 Also remember that more new ADIs qualify every day.
 At some point they will have mopped up all the surplus pupils looking for lessons, and then we’ll start the next price-cutting cycle and people will start going out of business again.
 There is also the significant prospect that we might return to a Brexit-induced recession.